dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 11.1.
 Build pipelines are still required

-Switching to a GitOps workflow with ArgoCD or FluxCD will not eliminate the need for pipelines.
+Switching to a GitOps workflow with tools like ArgoCD will not eliminate the need for pipelines.
 With the demonstrated setup, you still need some kind of build-pipeline that runs whenever you have a new version of your app.

 <img src="images/drawings_pipeline-types.png" width="800" />

 > Figure X: The image shows 3 different ways of building deployment systems.

-Classic build/deploy pipelines with Kubernetes consist of 3 steps: _build image_, _push image_, and _apply YAML changes_ to Kubernetes.
-ArgoCD introduces a new step where the gitops-synced-repo is updated (there is no standardized way of updating this gitops-synced-repo, so it usually ends with a custom script that pushes a new version to the repo).
-So, with ArgoCD, there are still 3 steps in the pipeline: The last step is just replaced with updating a repo instead of applying YAML changes to the cluster directly.
+CI/CD pipelines often consist of 4 steps: _pull source code_, _build code_, _test code_, and _deploy_ [[s]](https://www.weave.works/blog/gitops-fully-automated-ci-cd-pipelines).
+With Kubernetes that results in _pull source code_, _build and push image_, _test code/image_, _deploy by appling YAML to kubernetes_ with `kubectl`.
+ArgoCD introduces a new step where the gitops-synced-repo is updated (there is no standardized way of updating this gitops-synced-repo, so it can be  with a custom script that pushes a new version to the repo).
+So, with ArgoCD, there are still 4 steps in the pipeline: The last step is just replaced with updating a repo instead of applying YAML changes to the cluster directly.

 So, in that sense, we have not optimized much.
 We still have 3 steps in the deployment pipeline if we use GitOps/ArgoCD, but we have now removed the need for direct access to the cluster from the pipelines.
 Instead, the pipeline needs access to the repo, where it is supposed to push the changes.

-As described in the _Declarative vs. Imperative_-section we prefer declarative configuration when we have the option.
+As described in the _Declarative vs. Imperative_-section declarative configurations are preferred since XXXXXX.
 All the steps in the pipelines are so far imperative.
 To avoid the need to create this custom imperative code that pushes the new configuration to the gitops-synced-repo, `argocd-image-updater`-project was created. `argocd-image-updater` is part of the _Argo Project_ and tries to tackle this challenge by moving the image-version-update-logic into a Kubernetes operator.
 Now the pipeline system should only worry about building and pushing images.
-We tried the `argocd-image-updater`, but experienced issues connecting to _Docker Hub_ (as explained here: <link>).
+I tried the `argocd-image-updater`, but experienced issues connecting to _Docker Hub_ (as explained here: link).
 The `argo-image-updater`-project has been going on for at least 2 years without reaching a stable state.
 So, I will not consider this a reliable option for the time being.
-The same tool exists in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
+A similar tool exists in the FluxCD ecosystem [[source]](https://fluxcd.io/flux/components/image/imageupdateautomations/).
 The Flux automated image updater may function as intended, but since we went with the ArgoCD ecosystem, it was not reasonable to try out the flux version in this limited time frame.

-_So, to conclude:_ By switching your CI/CD system to a GitOps tool like ArgoCD we have not removed the need for deployment pipelines.
+_To conclude:_ By switching your CI/CD system to a GitOps tool like ArgoCD we have not removed the need for deployment pipelines.
 Instead, we have only made the deployment process more complex.
-I would argue the benefits of GitOps still outweigh the extra complexity it creates.

 ## 11.2.
 Additional costs
 When using Kubernetes as a control plane, we are running an additional Kubernetes cluster, which is not free.
 Since this setup entails that we run a `core-cluster` (which does not provide any direct customer value), it will naturally mean that we spend more money on cloud resources than if we did not run a `core-cluster`.

 When running the demonstrated setup, more resources were required to run the `core-cluster` than the staging and production cluster combined.
-The ratio between the resources required by `core-cluster` and `app-cluster`s, will depend on how much workload you run in production.
-But for my small examples, the resources required by the `core-cluster` surpassed the other clusters combined, so if a smaller company/team would adopt this setup, the economic aspect may be relevant.
+The ratio between the resources required by `core-cluster` and `app-cluster`s, depends on how much workload you run in the `app-clusters`.
+For my small demonstration application, the resources required by the `core-cluster` surpassed the other clusters combined, so if a smaller company/team would adopt this setup, the economic aspect may be relevant.

 For the `core-cluster` to run properly in GCP without issues, 3 nodes of type "e2-medium" are needed.
-Monthly, this is only $73,38 (24.46 · 3) [[source](https://www.economize.cloud/resources/gcp/pricing/e2/e2-medium)] for running just the `core-cluster`.
+Monthly, this is $73,38 (24.46 · 3) [[source](https://www.economize.cloud/resources/gcp/pricing/e2/e2-medium)] for running just the `core-cluster`.
 The size of the machines needed will, of course, depend on how much shared infrastructure/how many control planes are running in the `core cluster`.

-_So, to conclude:_ Running a `core cluster` is more costly than not running a core cluster.
+_To conclude:_ Running a `core cluster` is more costly than not running a core cluster.
 It may not be expensive to run a `core cluster`, but it is something to keep in mind.

 ## 11.3.
 Not _everything_ can be checked into code

 <!-- idea not possible -->
-When creating this project, I wanted to have _everything_ declared in code, so I was spinning up everything from scratch with no prior setup.
+When creating this project, I wanted to have every configuration and resource declared in code, so I was spinning up the entire infrastructure from scratch with no prior setup.

 This was not possible (at least on GCP), because IP-addresses are dynamically assigned to resources unless you reserve the IP-addresses.
 If you create a Kubernetes cluster on GCP, it will provision a cluster for you and assign it a random available IP-address.
 This doesn't work well with my setup since creating DNS-records with the GCP-crossplane-provider forces you to hardcode an IP-address into code.
 So, in this implementation with GCP I needed to reserve 3 IP-addresses.
 One for each cluster running in GCP.